enhancedocs/docs/docs/integrations/slack.md

 ## Summary

-By following these steps, you can successfully enable Slack integration for EnhanceDocs Server, allowing you to access the AI-powered search engine within your Slack workspace.
+By following these steps, you can successfully enable EnhanceDocs Server integration for Slack, allowing you to access the AI-powered search engine within your Slack workspace.

 <div>
   <img src={ss} alt="EnhanceDocs Adding to Existing Project" width="100%" style={{ borderRadius: 8 }} />